Tropix126/fluent-svelte/README.md

   Fluent Svelte
 </h1>

-> Warning: This project is still in alpha stages.
-It is NOT production ready and heavily undocumented.
-Expect regular breaking changes.
+> Warning: This project is still in alpha stages; I would not consider it production ready *yet*.
+Assume any undocumented component to be in the 0.x. phase of development and therefore unstable.

 ### What is this?